Filming the Mystery of The Dead Sea Scrolls

 The Experts Step In

 As Sukenik wondered about the identity of the authors of these texts, on the other side of the city, Mar Samuel had finally found someone willing to verify the authenticity of his texts.
 Scholars at East Jerusalem’s American School of Oriental Research (ASOR) – photographed and published Mar Samuel’s scrolls – which were a copy of the book of Isaiah.
-He also had a second scroll which detailed the life and practices of a sect that calls itself the ‘Community’, in Hebrew the “yahad”.
+He also had a second scroll that detailed the life and practices of a sect that calls itself the ‘Community’, in Hebrew the “yahad”.

 Now certain of their antiquity, Mar Samuel promptly left for the United States with his scrolls.
 At ASOR, not at all sure of what they had stumbled upon, the scholars sent copies of their photographs to leading US scholar, William F. Albright at Johns Hopkins University.
-A pioneer of Middle-East archaeological study, Albright was among the first to pronounce the scrolls the work of a little known Jewish sect, the Essenes.
+A pioneer of Middle-East archaeological study, Albright was among the first to pronounce the scrolls the work of a little-known Jewish sect, the Essenes.

 Life During the Time of the Scrolls

-First century Palestine saw the Jews living under the domination of the mighty Roman Empire.
+First-century Palestine saw the Jews living under the domination of the mighty Roman Empire.
 Within the wider Jewish community there were four main groups.

-b) The Pharisees were interpreters of both oral and written law, a popular movement of the time that lay the foundations for the rabbinic Judaism that lives on today.
+- The Pharisees were interpreters of both oral and written law, a popular movement of the time that lay the foundations for the rabbinic Judaism that lives on today.

-c) The Zealots were extreme nationalists who sought to oust the foreign power and their puppet rulers.
+- The Zealots were extreme nationalists who sought to oust foreign power and their puppet rulers.
 They looked back two centuries to the revolt that drove the Greeks out of the Land of Israel and rededicated the Temple to the worship of the true Jewish God.
 These Zealots would soon spark a war with Rome that would leave Jerusalem and the Temple destroyed forever.

-d) Finally there was a group called the Essenes.
+- Finally there was a group called the Essenes.

 The scroll containing the ‘Manual of Discipline’, now generally known as the ‘Community Rule’, gives a detailed description of the life of this mysterious sect.
 The community was pious and lived by strict rules, for example:

-– There was a three year initiation period for anyone wishing to join their ascetic lifestyle of purity and devotion to G-d.
+- There was a three-year initiation period for anyone wishing to join their ascetic lifestyle of purity and devotion to G-d.

 - Members shared wealth and property